Coronavirus Disease (COVID-19)

 Who is at high risk?

 There is currently limited information about the exact risk factors associated with the spread of COVID-19.
-According to the CDC, those who are at high risk include anyone who is:
+According to the CDC, those who are at high risk include anyone who:

-- living in a nursing home or elder care facility -receiving cancer treatment that weakens the immune system, such as chemotherapy
+- receives cancer treatment that weakens the immune system, such as chemotherapy

-- immunocompromised due to an existing condition, such as:
+- Is immunocompromised either due to an existing condition, such as HIV, or because they have received a transplant

 Disclaimer: The information on this site is generalized and is not medical advice.
 It is intended to supplement, not substitute for, the expertise and judgment of your healthcare professional.
 Always seek the advice of your healthcare professional with any questions you may have regarding a medical condition.
 Never disregard seeking advice or delay in seeking treatment because of something you have read on our site.
 RxSaver makes no warranty as to the accuracy, reliability or completeness of this information.